Tumblers: A Novel Collider Signature for Long-Lived Particles: Surveying the Parameter Space

 Since $pp\ra \phi^\dagger\phi$ typically provides the dominant contribution to the tumbler event rate within our parameter-space region of interest, it is the decays of on-shell mediator particles which typically provide the dominant contribution to the tumbler-event rate.
-The sole decay chain through which an on-shell $\phi$ particle, once produced by this process, can give rise to a tumbler is the chain in which this $\phi$ particle decays promptly to a $\chi_2$ particle, which then decays to a $\chi_1$ particle (which itself subsequently decays to a $\chi_0$ particle with ${\rm BR}_{20}=1$).
+The sole decay chain through which an on-shell $\phi$ particle, once produced by this process, can give rise to a tumbler is the chain in which this $\phi$ particle decays promptly to a $\chi_2$ particle, which then decays to a $\chi_1$ particle (which itself subsequently decays to a $\chi_0$ particle with ${\rm BR}_{10}=1$).
 Thus, the decay-chain probability $P_{\phi 2 1 0} = {\rm BR}_{\phi 2}{\rm BR}_{21}$ for this sequence of decays is a crucial figure of merit in assessing whether or not a given choice of our model parameters is likely to lead to a significant number of tumbler events at a hadron collider.

 In order to assess which regions of the parameter space of our model are the most promising for tumbler detection, we search for points at which the following criteria are satisfied.
 First, the proper decay distances $c\tau_1$ and $c\tau_2$ of the unstable LLPs must each lie within the range $1~{\rm mm} < c\tau_n < 10~{\rm m}$.
 These conditions ensure not only that a $\chi_1$ or $\chi_2$ particle has a significant probability of traveling an appreciable distance away from the location at which it was produced before it decays, but also that it has a significant probability of decaying before it leaves the detector tracker.
 Second, we require that $m_2 < m_\phi$ in order to ensure that the decay $\phi^\dagger \rightarrow \bar{q}\chi_2$ is kinematically allowed.
 Third, we require that $P_{\phi 2 1 0}$ exceed a certain threshold.
-While this probability can be as high as $P_{\phi 2 1 0} \sim \mathcal{O}(0.1)$ within the most auspicious regions of parameter space, we adopt a far more modest requirement $P_{\phi 2 1 0} \gtrsim 10^{-6}$ in our survey in order that we may better explore how this decay-chain probability varies across the parameter space as a whole.
+In general, P can be as high as $P_{\phi 2 1 0} \sim \mathcal{O}(0.1)$; indeed, this occurs despite the fact that $P_{\phi 2 1 0}$ is often suppressed by phase-space considerations which favor the decay of $\phi$, $\chi_2$, and $\chi_1$ directly to $\chi_0$.
+That said, we shall nevertheless adopt the far more modest requirement $P_{\phi 2 1 0} \gtrsim 10^{-6}$ in our survey in order that we may better explore how this decay-chain probability varies across the parameter space as a whole.

 In Fig.~\ref{fig:BRPlots}, we plot contours of $P_{\phi 2 1 0}$ in $(\Delta m_{10}, \Delta m_{21})$-space, where $\Delta m_{10} \equiv m_1 - m_0$ and $\Delta m_{21} \equiv m_2 - m_1$.
 Results are only shown for regions wherein all of the three criteria discussed above are satisfied; other regions appear in white.
 The results shown in the left panel correspond to the parameter assignments $m_\phi = 1750$~GeV, $m_0 = 600$~GeV, $c_0 = 0.001$, and $\gamma = 0$.
 The results shown in the right panel correspond to the same assignments for $m_\phi$, $m_0$, and $c_0$, but with $\gamma = 1$.